-The talk will describe Emily Wilson's approach to translating the Odyssey, and use this project as a springboard for further reflections on the practice and theory of translation within the world of Greek and Roman classics.
+In this Humanities Without Boundaries lecture, Emily Wilson describes her approach to translating the Odyssey, and using this project as a springboard for further reflections on the practice and theory of translation within the world of Greek and Roman classics.

-Emily Wilson did her BA in Literae Humaniores (Classics, literature and philosophy) at Balliol College Oxford; M.Phil. in English Renaissance literature at Corpus College Oxford; and PhD.
-In Comparative Literature and Classics at Yale.
-She is the author of three monographs, “Mocked with Death” (on the tragic tradition from Sophocles to Milton); “The Death of Socrates”; and “The Greatest Empire”, a life of Seneca.
+Emily Wilson is a Professor of Classical Studies at the University of Pennsylvania.
+Wilson did her B.A. in Literae Humaniores (Classics, Literature, and Philosophy) at Balliol College Oxford; M.Phil. in English Renaissance literature at Corpus College Oxford; and PhD in Comparative Literature and Classics at Yale.
+She is the author of three monographs, “Mocked with Death” (on the tragic tradition from Sophocles to Milton), “The Death of Socrates”, and “The Greatest Empire”, a life of Seneca.
 She has been for many years the Classics editor of the Norton anthology of World Literature.
-She has written many reviews and essays.
-She has published several verse translations, including Seneca’s tragedies, four plays of Euripides, and the Odyssey.
+She has written many reviews and essays and had published several verse translations, including Seneca’s tragedies, four plays of Euripides, and the Odyssey.

 Presented in partnership with Wisconsin Book Festival.